Comprehensive list of tech layoffs for 2023 - ExBulletin

 Specific

-Alphabets robotics software company Intrinsic laid off 40 employees confirmed by TechCrunch on Jan.
+Alphabets robotics software company Intrinsic is laying off 40 employees, TechCrunch confirmed Jan.
 12. This corresponds to approximately 20% of the workforce.

 green light